bossiemanuele/bossiemanuele.github.io/_news/2026-04-24-COE-OutstandingGraduateAward.md

 ---
-title: "College of Engineering Outstanding Graduate Award – Embry-Riddle Aeronautical University"
+title: "COE Outstanding Graduate Award – Embry-Riddle Aeronautical University"
 date: 2026-04-24
 image: /images/erau_logo.png
 excerpt: "Recognized as the outstanding graduating student of the College of Engineering at Embry-Riddle Aeronautical University."